MediaComem/comem-archidep/ex/systemd-deployment.md

 application in your browser on your server's IP address and port 3000 (e.g.
 `W.X.Y.Z:3000`).

-### Troubleshooting

-If the status indicates a problem with your unit file, you should fix the problem in your unit file.
-Then, be sure to run `sudo systemctl daemon-reload` to take the changes into account.
-You may also need to run `sudo systemctl restart todolist` to restart your application.

-## Reboot and try again
+## :exclamation: Reboot and try again

 If you have configured your unit file correctly, your application should restart automatically if the server is rebooted.